AuxiliumGuru/WebProg-Finals/README.md

 ?>

 ```
+**RULES FOR PHP VARIABLES:**
+- A VARIABLE STARTS WITH THE $ SIGN, FOLLOWED BY THE NAME OF THE VARIABLE
+- A VARIABLE NAME MUST START WITH A LETTER OR THE UNDERSCORE CHARACTER
+- A VARIABLE NAME CANNOT START WITH A NUMBER
+- A VARIABLE NAME CAN ONLY CONTAIN ALPHA-NUMERIC CHARACTERS AND UNDERSCORES (A-Z, 0-9, AND _ )
+- VARIABLE NAMES ARE CASE-SENSITIVE ($AGE AND $AGE ARE TWO DIFFERENT VARIABLES)

 ### Comments
 - Comments are used to add text in your code that isn't read by the compiler